fjdu/rac-2d/README.md

     6. Species to output the intermediate steps of chemcial evolution.
     7. Species to check for grid refinement.

-By default all these files are in the ```inp``` directory, though some of them do not have to.
-Go to this directory.
-Edit the file ```configure.dat```.
+By default all these files are in the ```inp``` directory, though they do not have to.
+Go to this directory, and edit the file ```configure.dat``` for your own needs.
 It has nearly 200 entries.
 Some of them are for setting up the physics and chemistry of the model, some are for setting up the running environment, while others are switches telling the code whether or not it should execute some specific tasks.
 Details for editing the configure file are included below.

 After you have get the configre file ready, and have all the needed files in place, then in a terminal you can go to the directory on top of ```inp```, and